venuradesh/venuradesh/README.md

 - 🔭 I’m currently working on [My Personal Portfolio](https://github.com/venuradesh/venura-portfolio.git)

-- 🌱 I’m currently learning React Native, Angular Js, Python
+- 🌱 I’m currently learning Angular Js, Python

-- ❓ Ask me about anything related to JavaScript, ReactJs, NodeJs
+- ❓ Ask me about anything related to JavaScript, ReactJs, Angular, NodeJs, Python

 - ⚡I like to code.. code.. & code..😂😂

-- 🥅 2023 Goals: Learn React Native and Blockchain Technology
+- 🥅 2023 Goals: Learn more and more about AI

 <br/>